 1. A complete, signed application must be submitted for each entry.

 2. Entries can be made in as many categories as desired.
 Content of each exhibit must be for that one entry only.
-For example, an entry in Category No.9 – “Specialized Collection” can not be considered as part of Category No. 5 “World Wide – Any Source.”
+For example, an entry in the Category “Worldwide Self-collected” can-not be considered as part of the Category “Educational Collection.”
+Exceptions to this rule are awards for Best Single Shell Any Source, Best Self-collected Shell and Photography.

 3. Content of the exhibit must be solely the property of the exhibitor and may not be for sale during the show.

-4. No exhibitor shall be allowed in the exhibit area while judging is in process.
+4. No exhibitor shall be allowed in the Coastline Exhibit Hall while judging is in process.

-5. Any exhibit which has won first place in a North Carolina Shell Show must be reworked at least 50%: that is to say, the addition of new labeling or specimens.
+5. Any exhibit which has won first place in a North Carolina Shell Show, excluding single shells, must be reworked a minimum of 50% via addition of new labeling or specimens.

 6. A shell that has won either the “Single Best Self Collected Shell” or “Best Shell of Show” in a North Carolina Shell Show cannot qualify for either award a second time.